top of page

 A colt, the foal of a donkey.

-Finally, about 500 years after Zechariah's prophesy (about 1700 years after Jacob's oracle to Judah)
+Finally, about 500 years after Zechariah's prophecy (about 1700 years after Jacob's oracle to Judah), we read in the New Testament that this prophecy is fulfilled:

 Matthew 21:6-11

-So, the disciples went and did as Jesus commanded them.
-They brought the donkey and the colt, laid their clothes on them, and he sat on them.
-And a very great multitude spread their clothes on the road; others cut down branches from the trees and spread them on the road.
-Then the multitudes who went before and those who followed cried out, saying:
+So, the disciples went and did as Jesus commanded them. *7 They brought the donkey and the colt, laid their clothes on them, and he sat on them.
+8 And a very great multitude spread their clothes on the road; others cut down branches from the trees and spread them on the road.
+9 Then the multitudes who went before and those who followed cried out, saying

 “Hosanna to the Son of David!